MarlinFirmware/Marlin/README.md

 Do you have a configuration for the Tarantula that is not covered above?
 Would you like to share it with others by having it added to the above examples?
-If so, please contact me at jb.github@rcairgallery.com and we'll work something out.
+If so, please contact me at jb.github (at) rcairgallery (dot) com and we'll work something out.

 Thanks!